hecate-lang/hecate-documentation/hecate-v0.0.1.md

 Hecate supports a whole range of different signed and unsigned integer types.
 These are the signed types `i8, i16, i32, i64, i128` and the unsigned types `u8, u16, u32, u64, u128`.
 The number of a type denotes its bit size.
 Supported integer formats are decimal, hexadecimal, binary and octal.

 ### Floating-point Types
 Like in most programming languages, two differently sized floating-point numbers are available, namely `f32` and `f64`.
+Both decimal and fractional part are currently required.
+The scientific notation is also supported.

 ### Boolean Type
 Booleans are named `bool` in Hecate.